Introduction: The Question of Control

 Market Structure: High concentration among a few tech corporations (Google, Amazon, Meta, Apple)

 Market concentration is amplified by capital-intensive AI investments.
-The required investment volumes (projected $439 bn by 2026) favour well-capitalised established actors.
+The sums involved (a projected $439 bn by 2026) favour well-capitalised, established players.

 4. Political Layer (Layer 4)